Karaman: History

-There was a Roman Catholic titular see for the city.
+Laranda appears in early Christian sources as the seat of a bishop named Neon during the early third century CE.
+In a letter preserved by Eusebius, the bishops Alexander of Jerusalem and Theoctistus of Caesarea cite Laranda as part of their defense of Origen against criticism from Bishop Demetrius of Alexandria.
+The dispute concerned Demetrius' claim that it was unprecedented and improper for someone who was not yet ordained as a presbyter to preach publicly.
+In response, they argue that this practice was not unheard of, pointing to cases in which bishops authorized capable laymen to preach.
+Among these examples, they mention Euelpis, who preached in Laranda with the approval of Bishop Neon.

 The poet Yunus Emre (c.
 1238–1320) resided in Karaman during his later years and is believed to lie buried beside the Yunus Emre Mosque.
 A small adjacent park is adorned with quotations from his verse, many of them graffiti-splattered.
 In 1222, the Sufi preacher Bahaeddin Veled arrived in town with his family, and the Karamanoğlu emir built a madrasah to accommodate them.
 Veled's son was the famous Rumi, who married his wife, Gevher Hatun, while his family was living in Karaman.
 It was here, too, that Rumi's mother died in 1224.
 She was buried, along with other family members, in the Aktekke Mosque (also known as the Mader-i Mevlana Cami), which Alaeddin Ali Bey had built to replace the original madrasah in 1370.

 When Thomas Jefferson fought Libya's Barbary pirates, he replaced one member of the al-Qaramanli dynasty with another as Pasha.